SWvheerden/tari/RFC/src/RFC-0201_TariScript.md

 These can eventually be pruned, but will increase storage and bandwidth requirements.

-Input size in a block will now be much bigger as each input was previously just a commitment and an output features.
+Input size of a block will now be much bigger as each input was previously just a commitment and output features.
 Each input now includes a script, input_data, the script signature and an extra public key.
 This could be compacted by just broadcasting input hashes along with the missing script input data and signature, instead of the full input in transaction messages, but this will still be larger than inputs are currently.

 Every header will also be bigger as it includes an extra blinding factor that will not be pruned away.

-The additional range proof validations and signature checks significantly hurt performance.
-Range proof checks are particularly expensive.
-To improve overall block validation, batch range proof validations should be employed to mitigate this expense.

 ### Fodder for chain analysis